AMANDA LEDERER – OWNER & SPEECH PATHOLOGIST

 Interesting fact about Le Ann: Le Ann was awarded the Patriotic Civilian Service Award from the U.S. Army, the fifth highest award given to civilians, for her volunteer work supporting the Army and Iowa National Guard.

 QUIN LITTLEJOHN – OPERATIONS MANAGER

-When not working: Quin enjoys spending time with her husband, 2 sons & her Fur pup “Koda”.
-If she’s not spending time with her family, you will catch her listening to music, watching documentaries, & watching movies.
+Quin spends her free time with her husband, two sons, and her dog “Koda.”
+When she is not with her family, you can find her listening to music, watching documentaries, or watching movies.

-Interesting fact: Quin is the oldest sibling in her family but both of her younger siblings are 6’4 and up.
+Interesting fact: Quin is the oldest sibling in her family, but both of her younger siblings are 6’4 or taller.